 NO, this isn’t about Interstellar or the Interstellar Suite – Movie Soundtrack scored by Hans Zimmer.
-Though, the Danish Symphony’s performance is impressive and Wikipedia says that Interstellar was one of the most pirated movies of 2015…
+However, the Danish Symphony’s performance is impressive and Wikipedia says that Interstellar was one of the most pirated movies of 2015…

 This is about a finish!

 When I visited Paducah, KY for Quilt Week in 2017, my friend Kayla and I visited the National Quilt Museum.
-We met artists George and Virginia Siciliano, both distinguished quilt artists in their own right, and George was giving demo’s of his miniature quilt designs!
+We met artists George and Virginia Siciliano, both distinguished quilt artists in their own right, and George was giving demos of his miniature quilt designs!
 He specializes in log cabin block variations.
 By variation, I mean twisted log cabin blocks.
 These were not like any log cabins I had ever seen.
-Check out is website.
+Check out his website.

 It was wonderful to meet the United States Marine Veteran, musician, and quilter.
 He is a wonderful teacher and seems encouraging and supportive to others who want to try their hand at his trade.
 I was smitten with the colorful designs and chose to purchase his tool and pattern called Interstellar Suite.

 The unit has 180 pieces including my borders and binding.
 I used some gradient dyed fabric, cut into strips with a solid black background.

 Tips and Tricks for Miniature Foundation Pieced Assembly:

 - Pre-cut and organize your strips

 - 60/8 Sharp needle (Note: Cannot use most auto-threaders with this size.)